Artist

 After Analogy, Jutta and I worked for a while with Battiato on his Sulle corde di Aries and then we engaged and moved to London.

-9-How was your english experience with Earthbound?
+9-How was your English experience with Earthbound?

 Earthbound were well known in London’s rock circuit between 1978 and 1980.

-We made two italian tours (1978/79) with TV shows and concerts (Milano, Genova, San Remo etc), around 50 concerts in London and the release of a 7” single and an EP gave us some attention from the press and the radio, where the popular John Peel helped us with his show.
+We made two Italian tours (1978/79) with TV shows and concerts (Milano, Genova, San Remo etc), around 50 concerts in London and the release of a 7” single and an EP gave us some attention from the press and the radio, where the popular John Peel helped us with his show.

 10-Did you have other musical experiences in the 80’s?